practicalli/clojure-web-services/project-url-shortner/whats-in-a-request.md

 The wrap-params middleware function adds support for url-encoded parameters.

 URL-encoded parameters are the primary way browsers pass values to web applications.
-These paramters are sent when a user submits a form.
+These parameters are sent when a user submits a form.

 When applied to a handler, the parameter middleware adds three new keys to the request map: